 How we produce our information

 We produce independent, expert, up-to-date information for people affected by cancer.
-Our information is based on the latest evidence and is reviewed every 2 to 3 years.
-It is written in plain English and we try to make it accessible to the widest range of people.
+Our information is based on the latest evidence and is reviewed every 3 years.
+It is written in plain English and we try to make it accessible and relevant to the widest range of people.

-We produce information about cancer types, tests, treatments, and living with and after cancer – including work, money and relationships.
-We aim to provide information on the topics of most concern to people living with cancer and those who are affected.
-We provide all of our information free of charge and in a range of formats.
+We produce information about cancer types, tests, treatments, and aspects of living with and after cancer – including work, money, feelings and relationships.
+We aim to provide information on the most important topics for people living with cancer and those who are affected.
+We provide our information free of charge and in a range of formats.

-You can search for cancer information on any topic using the search box on the top-right of this page.
+You can search for cancer information on any topic using the search box on this page.
 Or you can browse the web pages in our Cancer information and support section.
-You can also use our personal guide to get information tailored to your situation.
+You can also use our personal guide to get information for your situation.

-Most of the information on our website is also available in printed booklets and leaflets.
+Most of the information on our website is also available as printed booklets and leaflets.
 You can order these free of charge from be.Macmillan.
 You can also download or print the PDFs of these resources.

 We want everyone affected by cancer to feel our information is written for them.

 We follow accessibility and readability guidelines to make sure our information is as clear as possible.
-This means using plain English and avoiding jargon, explaining any medical words, using illustrations to explain text, and making sure important points are highlighted clearly.
-We use white space, a larger font, photos and tables to make things clearer too.
+We also use white space, a larger font, photos and diagrams to make things clearer.

-We also try to make our information more accessible by providing a range of languages and formats.
-We offer translations, audiobooks, eBooks, videos, Braille, large print, easy read and British Sign Language.
+We also make our information more accessible by providing a range of languages and formats.
+We offer information in 16 languages, audiobooks, eBooks, videos, Braille, large print, easy read and British Sign Language.
 We can translate information into other languages if needed.